 Introductory Sequences.
 The kinds of computer science courses appropriate for undergraduates will vary according to each student's interests.
 Students interested in a general programming background are encouraged to take CMSC 15100 and 15200 (Introduction to Computer Science I, II).
 Students in the humanities (or others with a humanistic background) and social sciences may consider CMSC 11000-11100 (Multimedia Programming as an Interdisciplinary Art I, II).
 Students with a strong mathematics background should consider the CMSC 16100-16200 (Honors Introduction to Computer Science I, II).
-Students interested in a two-quarter introduction to the discipline should consider CMSC 10500-10600 (Fundamentals of Computer Programming I, II), or CMSC 10600-10700 (Fundamentals of Computer Programming II, III).
+Students interested in a two-quarter introduction to the discipline should consider CMSC 10500-10600 (Fundamentals of Computer Programming I, II), or CMSC 12100-12200 (Computer Science with Applications).
 CMSC 15100 or 16100 is recommended for students interested in further programming study.
-Students who are interested in Web page design and implementation should take CMSC 10100-10200.
+Students who are interested in web page design and implementation should take CMSC 10100-10200.

 Courses in Specific Areas of Computer Science.
-Students interested in artificial intelligence (AI) should take CMSC 25000 (Introduction to Artificial Intelligence) followed by any of the elective AI courses numbered 25010-25100.
+Students interested in artificial intelligence (AI) should take CMSC 25010 (Artificial Intelligence) followed by any of the elective AI courses numbered 25020-25050.

 Students interested in advanced programming and systems should take CMSC 22100 (Programming Languages), and CMSC 22200 (Computer Architecture).
-Time permitting, they should also take CMSC 22610-22620 (Implementation of Computer Languages), CMSC 23000 (Operating Systems), CMSC 23300 (Networks and Distributed Systems), CMSC 23500 (Databases), CMSC 23700 (Graphics) and such courses in advanced programming topics that may be offered.
+Time permitting, they should also take CMSC 22610-22620 (Implementation of Computer Languages), CMSC 23000 (Operating Systems), CMSC 23300 (Networks and Distributed Systems), CMSC 23500 (Databases), CMSC 23700 (Graphics), CMSC 23800 (Game Construction), and such courses in advanced programming topics that may be offered.

-Students interested in theoretical computer science should take CMSC 27100 (Discrete Mathematics), CMSC 27200 (Theory of Algorithms), CMSC 28000 (Formal Language and Automata) and CMSC 28100 (Introduction to Complexity Theory).
+Students interested in theoretical computer science should take CMSC 27100 (Discrete Mathematics), CMSC 27200 (Theory of Algorithms), CMSC 28000 (Formal Languages) and CMSC 28100 (Introduction to Complexity Theory).
 Once students have completed CMSC 27100, 27200, 28000, and/or 28100, they will be qualified for most of the advanced topics courses offered at the 30000-level and above.

-Students interested in numerical and scientific computing should take CMSC 28510 (Introduction to Scientific Computing) and CMSC 28520 (High-Performance Scientific Software).
+Students interested in numerical and scientific computing should take CMSC 28510 (Introduction to Scientific Computing).